 ERP Integration with Client Relationship Management (CRM): This is one of the most common ERP integration use cases.
 Enterprises often need to integrate CRM data with ERP systems like Salesforce, Oracle, Workbooks, etc. With integration, a salesperson can onboard customer data faster up to 80% by bringing ERP data, i.e., financials, performance management, etc. to a CRM.
 Faster onboarding allows companies to offer superior customer experiences, and thus achieve a good net promoter score.
 The overall efficiency and productivity of IT teams increases, making companies easier to do business with.

 ERP Integration with Supplier Systems: Seamless integration enables enterprises to send requests to suppliers whenever a purchase requisition for a component or raw material is generated in an ERP system.
 Supplier quotes can be routed back to ERP for further processing.

 ERP Integration with Third-Party Purchase Order Systems: ERP systems can be integrated with third-party purchase order systems for getting quick access to receipts, requisitions, logs and other relevant information.
 Start-to-end integration significantly accelerates the speed of order processing tasks, thereby ensuring faster time to value

 ERP integration delivers tangible benefits but it is a daunting task.
 ERP solutions are extremely mature and rigid and they often form data silos.
 IT teams face several challenges while integrating SAP with other applications.

 There is a steep increase in the use of Software as a Service (SaaS) based platforms which have a different design model and data format.
-These architectural difference make it difficult for integrating ERP applications with a cloud-based application like Salesforce.
+These architectural difference make it difficult for integrating ERP applications with a SaaS application like Salesforce.